rgreminger/tilburg-science-hub/docs/setup/textEditor.md

 *   autocomplete-citeproc
 *   open-unsupported-files
 *   advanced-open-file

-If during the installation of a package Atom asks to install dependencies, always choose to accept.

-!!! tip
-    If you decide to stick with Atom after this course, you may find the following packages useful in your day to day work:

 *   language-latex
 *   language-matlab
 *   language-stata
 *   atom-latex
 *   whitespace

-    Feel free to ask us for whatever other packages we use to make our programming lives easier during some downtime.
+## Installing Additional Packages for Atom

+Atom's package manager is built in to the program itself and is relatively easy to interact with.
+To access Atom's settings press `Ctrl + ,` (`CMD + ,` on Mac) on your keyboard then click on the `Install` tab which is visible on the left hand side.

+On the Installation page there is a prompt where you can type in a package name and then press `Return` and Atom will search for that package for you and return results with similar names.
+When you find the package that you need, you click the blue 'Install' button and the package will be installed.
+If during the installation of a package Atom asks to install dependencies, always choose to accept.